Veterans Affairs Medical Center Alcohol and Drug Treatment Program - San Diego California

 Veterans Affairs Medical Center Alcohol and Drug Treatment Program - San Diego, CA

-Veterans Affairs Medical Center Alcohol And Drug Treatment Program is a methadone and general addiction treatment center in San Diego, CA, situated at 3350 La Jolla Village Drive, Unit 116a in the 92161 zip code.
-Veterans Affairs Medical Center Alcohol And Drug Treatment Program specializes in relapse prevention from naltrexone, buprenorphine detox and buprenorphine maintenance.
-It is able to accommodate adults and young adults.
-Some of the treatment approaches used by Veterans Affairs Medical Center Alcohol And Drug Treatment Program include contingency management/motivational incentives, trauma-related counseling and substance use counseling.
-As part of its treatment program, Veterans Affairs Medical Center Alcohol And Drug Treatment Program also offers opioid detox, benzodiazepines detoxification and alcohol detox.
-In addition, it provides employment counseling or training, family counseling and substance use education.
+Veterans Affairs Medical Center Alcohol And Drug Treatment Program is an addiction and methadone rehab center in San Diego, CA, situated at 3350 La Jolla Village Drive, Unit 116a in the 92161 zip code.
+Veterans Affairs Medical Center Alcohol And Drug Treatment Program specializes in relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription.
+It is able to accommodate young adults and adults.
+Some of the treatment approaches used by Veterans Affairs Medical Center Alcohol And Drug Treatment Program include motivational interviewing, substance use counseling and contingency management/motivational incentives.
+As part of its treatment program, Veterans Affairs Medical Center Alcohol And Drug Treatment Program also offers alcohol detox, opioid detox and benzodiazepines detoxification.
+In addition, it provides hepatitis education, counseling and support, group counseling and marital/couples counseling.
 Veterans Affairs Medical Center Alcohol And Drug Treatment Program caters its treatment program to men and women.

 Address: 3350 La Jolla Village Drive, Unit (116A), San Diego, CA 92161